hms-networks/node-red-contrib-kolibri/README.md

 Optional:

 - Name: Node name that is displayed in the Node-RED flow
-- Resume: if true, history data values from last successful kolibri.write RPC will be included in the response.
+- Resume: if true, all data values from last successful request will be included.
 The client must login with the same clientId from the session that should be resumed.

 ### Kolibri out